Adjectives - They Can Compare!

 Image - Video

 In this lesson, you will learn how adjectives are used to compare things.
-This is important because it will help you to describe things with better detail.
+This is important because it will help you describe things in better detail.

 • Was it easy or hard for you to spot the differences between the pictures above?

-Just like the changes in the pictures showed what was different, words like adjectives let us know what is the same or different about whatever we are talking about.
+Just like the changes in the pictures showed what was different, words like adjectives show what is the same or different about whatever the topic is.

 • First of all, what are adjectives?